William Pirrie, 1st Viscount Pirrie: Career

-In 1921 Pirrie was elected to the Northern Ireland Senate, and that same year was created Viscount Pirrie, of the City of Belfast, in the honours for the opening of the Parliament of Northern Ireland in July 1921, for his war work and charity work.
+In 1921, Pirrie was elected to the Northern Ireland Senate, and that same year was created Viscount Pirrie, of the City of Belfast, in the honours for the opening of the Parliament of Northern Ireland in July 1921, for his war work and charity work.

 Personal life

-Lord Pirrie married Margaret Montgomery Carlisle, daughter of John Carlisle, M.A., of Belfast, on 17 April 1879.
-In 1909, Lord Pirrie bought Witley Park, formerly the residence of Whitaker Wright.
+Lord Pirrie married Margaret Montgomery Carlisle, sister of future Harland & Wolff architect Alexander Carlisle and daughter of John Carlisle, M.A., of Belfast, on 17 April 1879.
+In 1909 Lord Pirrie bought Witley Park, formerly the residence of Whitaker Wright.